top of page

 Unsubscribe.com, a tool that helped users clean up unwanted email subscriptions, followed in 2011.
 Combined, these exits brought in several million dollars — enough to fund early Ring development, but not enough to make him wealthy by any standard measure.

 What they did establish, though, was a pattern: identify a small but real frustration people have, build a simple product around it, and execute quickly.
-That mindset carried directly into the Ring.
+That mindset — the mark of a serial inventor — carried directly into the Ring.

 The Creation of DoorBot and Rebranding to Ring

-In 2011, Siminoff was working from his home in California when his wife mentioned she couldn't hear the doorbell while in the back of the house.
+In 2011, Siminoff was working from his garage in Santa Monica when his wife, Erin Siminoff, mentioned she couldn't hear the doorbell while in the back of the house.
 Relatable problem.
 His response was to build a Wi-Fi-enabled video doorbell that sent alerts and live video directly to a smartphone.
 He called it DoorBot.

 The early product was rough — connectivity issues, inconsistent video quality, a learning curve for non-technical users.
 He spent personal savings producing an initial batch of 5,000 units from a factory in Taiwan.
-It was a genuine bet-everything moment.
+It was a genuine bet-everything moment for the founder.

 Jamie Siminoff's Shark Tank Appearance — and What It Actually Did

 In late 2013, Siminoff appeared on Shark Tank pitching DoorBot.
 He sought $700,000 for a 10% equity stake — an implied valuation of $7 million.
 The sharks weren't convinced.
+Mark Cuban passed.
+Lori Greiner passed.
 Only Kevin O'Leary made an offer, structuring it as a loan with royalties attached.
 Siminoff turned it down.

 He left without a deal.
 And then something unexpected happened.